Response of the Unruh-DeWitt detector in flat spacetime with a compact dimension: Motivations and overview

-As inertial frames are not all equivalent now, an observer in principle can experimentally determine the frame's moving velocity in the compact direction with respect to the preferred frame.
+As inertial frames are not all equivalent now, an observer, in principle, can experimentally determine the frame's moving velocity in the compact direction with respect to the preferred frame.
 This can be done by performing a ``global'' experiment: sending two light beams in opposite directions along the compact dimension and measuring the arrival time of both signals when they come back.
 The frame's moving velocity relative to the preferred frame can be inferred from the time delay between the two arriving signals \cite{Brans:1973,Peters:1983as}.
-On the other hand, a ``local'' experiment is also possible.
+On the other hand, a ``local'' experiment (as performed \emph{within} the comoving frame) is also possible.
 For instance, as one spatial dimension is compactified, the form of the electrostatic field of a point charge is deviated from $1/r^2$.
 Measuring the deviation can also determine the frame's moving velocity relative to the preferred frame \cite{Bansal:2005ue}.

 It is instructive to look for other kinds of local experiments, as they will teach us to what extent the initial reference frames are inequivalent.
-Particularly, as the velocity relative to the preferred frame bears an absolute meaning now (and in a sense analogous to acceleration in the Minkowski spacetime), it is suggestive that even the Unruh-DeWitt detector moving at a constant velocity might register signals.
-Recently, it was shown that, in the Minkowski spacetime, coupled to a massless scalar field in the \emph{polymer quantization} (which implements some features of the microscopic discreteness in loop quantum gravity) \cite{Hossain:2010eb}, the Unruh-DeWitt detector moving at constant velocity detects radiation \cite{Kajuri:2015oza}.
+Particularly, as the velocity relative to the preferred frame bears an absolute meaning now (and in a sense analogous to acceleration in the Minkowski spacetime), it is suggestive that the Unruh-DeWitt detector moving at a constant velocity might register signals revealing its velocity.
+Recently, it was shown that, in the Minkowski spacetime, coupled to a massless scalar field in the \emph{polymer quantization} (which implements some features of the microscopic discreteness in loop quantum gravity) \cite{Hossain:2010eb}, even the Unruh-DeWitt detector moving at constant velocity detects nontrivial radiation \cite{Kajuri:2015oza}.
 This is essentially because the Lorentz invariance is violated in the UV scale by the microscopic discreteness.
-In our case of flat spacetime with a compact dimension, as the Lorentz invariance is violated in the IR scale by the large length of the compact dimension, it is curious to know whether the Unruh-DeWitt detector moving at a constant velocity also sees radiation.
+In our case of flat spacetime with a compact dimension, as the Lorentz invariance is violated in the IR scale by the large length of the compact dimension, it is curious to know whether the Unruh-DeWitt detector moving at a constant velocity also detect nontrivial signals.